Three juveniles to be tried as adults after deadly shooting on Wood Street

 Trending News

-All four were booked for first-degree murder.
+All four were indicted for first-degree murder.

 More News